310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% bubble Keito %}
 Do *not* look at me like that.

-Wait, no — It's your choice whether you look at me or not.
+Wait, no — It’s your choice whether you look at me or not.
 I won’t be ordering you to do anything, Kanzaki.
 {% endbubble %}

 {% bubble Souma frown %}